 But while it may seem that a cash transaction would be the easiest of options, there are certainly risks.
 First and foremost, there’s the issue of the financing itself.
 If the financing falls apart, that would certainly doom the deal.
-Outside of the money risks, there are additional issues including taxes.
+Outside of the money risks, there are additional issues and unknown liabilities including taxes.
 As Fox Business notes, “One major drawback of an all-cash deal is that shareholders will be on the hook to pay potential capital gains taxes — which are likely to climb from their current levels.”
 For all-stock transactions, these taxes for shareholders would likely be deferred.

 With all these positives related to a cash transaction, one might wonder why anyone would consider an alternative.
 But there are numerous benefits to stock-based transactions, where a company uses their stock as currency to purchase another company.
 Perhaps the biggest perk of all is that the acquiring firm is able to keep its cash reserves around for other functions.
 Or if they don’t have a significant amount of cash in the first place, they don’t need to borrow money from outside partners to make that deal happen.